-Since January 2018, the renal KPI working group, has been incorporated into a broader data and evidence group called Renal INSIGHT that will meet regularly and retain responsibility for analysing the data at the end of each quarter and ensuring that the indicators remain accurate, meaningful and relevant.
+In January 2018, the renal KPI working group became part of the broader RCN Insight subcommittee.
+The current members of the Insight committee are listed in Appendix 1.
+They come together at the end of each quarter to analyse the data and ensure the indicators are accurate, meaningful and relevant.
 Each indicator has clear definitions, parameters and targets set.
-Targets may be changed as performance evolves which will be assessed and determined by the Renal INSIGHT group.
+Targets may be changed as performance evolves and will be assessed by the Insight subcommittee.

-SCV is responsible for overseeing data entry and collating the quarterly reports.
-This is the twentieth report and reviews data for the full year from April 2017 to March 2018.
-The Renal INSIGHT group is committed to provide quarterly reports to track progress in the future.
+SCV oversees the data entry and puts together the quarterly reports.
+This report is the 21st edition and reviews data from July 2017 to June 2018.

-Feedback or comments on the report are welcome to ensure the report meets health services' needs and provides a useful basis for renal service evaluation.
-Comments should be provided to Gregory Dowling at: gregory.dowling@safercare.vic.gov.au.
+We want to ensure this report meets the needs of health services and provides a useful basis for renal service evaluation.

+If you have any feedback on this report, get in touch:

+Gregory Dowling

+gregory.dowling@safercare.vic.gov.au